eazheng/instagram/README.md

   - [x] Display the profile photo with each post
   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post in home timeline and see number of likes for each post in the post details screen.
 - [ ] Implement a custom camera view.

 The following **additional** features are implemented: